jkowalc/pq-toolkit/src/pq-toolkit-ui/README.md

 ## TypeDoc

 There is TypeDoc documentation available for experiment schemas.
-It has to be build by running `npm run build-docs`, then it's available in `doc` directory.
+It has to be built by running `npm run build-docs`, then it's available in `doc` directory.

-Documentation describes all types needed to setup experiment and save results.
+Documentation describes all types needed to set up experiment and save results.
 Tooltip hints are also available in compatible IDEs.

-## SwaggerUI

-For API endpoints documentation start the service and visit the `/api/v1/api-docs` endpoint.

 ## Development guide